Companies and corporate foundations are relentlessly hounded for donations. It can be overwhelming to decide who to give to and how much to give.

 As a sponsor, your team can also talk about the tour in your social media outreach efforts.
 Marc is willing to participate in media interviews they set up that fit his schedule.

-Marc would be open to interview your key officers before the event and promote it through his various networks, giving your brand more worldwide exposure.
+Marc is also open to interview your key officers before the event and promote it through his various networks, giving your brand more worldwide exposure.

 Optional Book Signing